 - Leering, ogling or sexually oriented gestures

 - Inappropriate and unnecessary touching

 Sexual Assault: Sexual assault is any form of sexual contact that occurs without any freely given consent.
-Sexual assault includes any form sexual contact where consent has not been given (i.e. non-consensual touching that is sexual in nature, forced penetration).
+Sexual assault includes any form of sexual contact where consent has not been given (i.e., non-consensual touching that is sexual in nature, forced penetration).
 Sexual assault includes date rape or acquaintance rape, which happens between acquaintances, friends or between people who are dating.
 There are three levels of sexual assault in the Criminal Code of Canada.